milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-by-product.md

 Privacy Policy
 How We Use Your Information
 Transparency Report
-Snaps & Chats

-Just like talking to someone in person or on the phone, having a conversation through Snaps and Chats lets you express whatever’s on your mind at the time — without automatically keeping a permanent record of everything you’ve ever said.

-Of course, you can also choose to save a Snap before you send it and recipients can always take a screenshot.
-You can also save a message in Chat.
-Just tap it.
-Snapchat makes it easy to save what’s important, without being bogged down by the rest.

-Saving Snaps was designed with privacy in mind.
-You control whether your Snaps can be saved.
-Set the Snap time to no time limit to allow a Snap to be saved.
-You can always delete any message you sent, including Snaps that have been saved in Chat.
-Just press and hold to unsave.

-Voice and Video Chat allow you to check in with your Friends.
-If you just want to leave a voice message, we’ve got you covered, just press and hold the microphone to record a Voice Note.

-When Does Snap Inc. Delete Snaps and Chats?

-How to Create and Send Snaps

-Saving and Deleting Snaps

-Voice and Video Chat

 My Story

 Snaps and Chats are like snippets of a personal conversation, while Stories are more like, well, a story you’re telling to a larger group of friends.